Twilight Zone (Golden Earring song)

 "Twilight Zone" is a song by Dutch band Golden Earring from their 16th studio album, Cut.
-It was written by the band's guitarist, George Kooymans, who drew inspiration from the spy thriller book The Bourne Identity rather than the 1960s mystery television series The Twilight Zone.
+It was written by the band's guitarist, George Kooymans, who drew inspiration from the spy thriller book The Bourne Identity (1980) rather than the 1960s mystery television series The Twilight Zone.

-Their music video received rotation from MTV and becomes their second international hit after Radar Love (1973) and also the group's only top-10 hit on the US Billboard Hot 100 chart and reached No. 1 on the Billboard Rock Top Tracks chart.
+Their music video received rotation from MTV and became their second international hit after "Radar Love" (1973) and also the group's only top-10 hit on the US Billboard Hot 100 chart and reached No. 1 on the Billboard Rock Top Tracks chart.

 In the 1990s, the song was later included on Rhino Records' New Wave Hits of the '80s series.

 Composition

 Nic Renshaw, who writes a blog for KSM Guitars, describes the guitar riff at the beginning as an "eighth-note pulse" of B D E D B followed by a sixteenth note and dotted eighth-note, D and E, and another D which is an eighth note.
 Renshaw considers the "disruption" more interesting than an ordinary pattern, and it acts as a "set-up ... lining up a shot" so that at 3:10, "bassist Rinus Gerritsen knocks that shot out of the park."

 Lead vocals are divided between Kooymans and Barry Hay.
 Each sings lead for one half of the first verse (first Kooymans, then Hay), and Hay sings lead for the second verse with backing by Kooymans and provides the spoken lines in the introduction and first verse.
 Kooymans sings lead on the choruses, backed by Hay.